QuickPay/ios-sdk/README.md

 3. Authorize the payment
 4. Check the payment status to see if the authorization went well

-All payments needs to go through these four steps but some services, like the payment window, will handle multiple of these steps in one action.
+All payments need to go through these four steps but some services, like the payment window, will handle multiple of these steps in one request.

 ### Payment Window

-The payment windows is the easiest and quickest way to get payments up and running, it is also the only way you can accept payments with credit cards through the QuickPay SDK.
+The payment windows are the easiest and quickest way to get payments up and running, it is also the only way you can accept payments with credit cards through the QuickPay SDK.
 The payment window handles step 2 and 3 of the payment flow for you, so the order of operations looks like this.

 1. Create payment
-2. Generate a payment url and display the payment window
+2. Generate a payment URL and display the payment window
 3. Check the payment status

 To create a payment you first to specify some parameters which are wrapped in the `QPCreatePaymentParameters` class.
-Afterwards you pass the parameters to the constructor of a `QPCreatePaymentRequest`.
-Last you need to send the request to QuickPay, this is done with `sendRequest` function on the request itself which requires a success and failure handler.
+Afterward, you pass the parameters to the constructor of a `QPCreatePaymentRequest`.
+Last you need to send the request to QuickPay, this is done with the `sendRequest` function on the request itself which requires a success and failure handler.

 ```swift
 let params = QPCreatePaymentParameters(currency: "DKK", order_id: "SomeOrderId")